 The Form tab consists of two panels.
 The left panel displays the hierarchy, the components and their properties of the form.
 The right panel displays the form, allowing to to visualise the form as you design it.

-The left panel displays the available actions for the selected item in the form.
-It has three parts; the top row, form structure in the middle and item properties at the bottom.
+The left panel displays the available actions for the selected component in the form.
+It has three parts; the top row, form structure in the middle and component properties at the bottom.

-The top row consists of a selection for the type of items to be added into the form and some icons.
+The top row consists of a selection for the type of components to be added into the form and some icons.

 |Types of Options||List the available types of options for the form.

 |More Actions||List of other actions for the form.|

 The icons will grey out if there is no action to perform (e.g., no action to redo).

 The list of more actions are listed in the table below.

 |Show/Hide Construction Line||Toggle to show or hide the construction lines in the form area to better see the alignment of the components.|